fmtr/hct/README.md

 )
 ```

-A fully functional update button will now appear associated with the device in Home Assistant:
+A fully functional restart button will now appear associated with the device in Home Assistant:

 Or, more practically, a cookbook pull-down menu, for a Tuya air fryer, might look like this: